 I’d also consider breaking them up into committees to help put on the final Ed Talks Event.
 I like to create program, tech, ambiance and public relations committees for special events like this, though of course you could make it whatever works for you!
 These committees should meet now and then throughout the genius hour unit, prepping for your final event.

-Public Speaking Project #5: Mini Speeches
+Public Speaking Projects #5: Mini Speeches

 OK, the projects we’ve dealt with so far have been a pretty all-consuming!
 If you just want to spend a couple of days on a public speaking project, you can always give students a chance to give a two minute mini-speech.
 These could be introductory at the start of the year, cover a quick research topic to give context before a unit, practice making an argument, share a project recently completed, give a Shark-Tank style pitch, or whatever else would fit well with your curriculum.